Bob Sweetan

-Robert Carson (born Robert Beier; July 4, 1940 – February 10, 2017), better known by his ring name Bob Sweetan, was a Canadian professional wrestler.
+Robert Carson (born Robert Beier; July 4, 1940 – February 10, 2017), better known by his ring name Bob Sweetan, was a convicted sex offender and former Canadian professional wrestler.
 Sweetan was nicknamed "Bruiser" and "Mr. Piledriver", the latter in reference to his finishing maneuver.

 Early years

 Beier was born on a farm near Goodsoil, Saskatchewan, about four hours north of Saskatoon.
 He played briefly with the Canadian Football League's Toronto Argonauts, and, after a period of traveling, settled in Calgary, the home of Stu Hart and his Stampede Wrestling promotion.
 Beier was introduced to pro wrestling by Gerd Topsnik, a door-to-door cookware salesman who wrestled part-time for Hart.
 Beier recalled: "I told [Topsnik], 'All right, I'll buy your pots and pans if you get me started in wrestling.'
 He started taking me to Stu's."
 It is unclear when Beier changed his legal surname to Carson.

 Professional wrestling career

 Sweetan held numerous titles over his career.
 He enjoyed some success with the National Wrestling Alliance and wrestled with Freddie Prosser who went under the name Freddie Sweetan in Canada for Stampede Wrestling.
 Sweetan and Terry Gibbs defeated Fabulous Freebirds for the NWA Central States Tag Team Championship.
 He also wrestled for the World Wrestling Council in Puerto Rico.
 In the WWC he defeated King Tonga for the WWC Puerto Rico Heavyweight Championship.
 Sweetan was in the first ever WWC Aniversario.
 He played himself in the movie The Wrestling Queen in 1975.

 Sweetan wrestled many notable wrestlers during his career such as Rufus R. Jones, Buzz Tyler, Randy Rose, Ted DiBiase, Bill Watts, Frank Hoy, Butch Reed, Adrian Adonis, Tully Blanchard, and Jesse Ventura.
 "Dr. Death" Steve Williams described him as a "very, very tough man."
 Sweetan was known for causing riots in arenas due to his heel antics, and was an influence on Shawn Michaels.